drchid1/Module-9-SQL/README.md

 FROM employee_department
 WHERE "Department Name" = 'Sales';
 ```
-There are 52,245 staff working in the sales department
+There are 52,245 staff working in the sales department.
 !["Question 6 Output](https://github.com/drchid1/Module-9-SQL/blob/main/images/Question%206.png)

 ---